A Beginner’s Guide to the Perfect Electric Bike Tire Pressure

 As tire volume increases, lower pressure will be needed to get the same ride feel.
 The same applies to rim width.
 Mountain bike rims have become wider in the last few years.
 A wider rim allows a tire to have a greater surface volume, which grips the road better.

 - The minimum and maximum pressure should be visible on the side of the tire.
 Although this is a guideline, you should not exceed the maximum.
 Refer to the manufacturer’s website for an approximate pressure according to your body weight, and use this as a starting point.
 Make adjustments according to the above considerations.

 - Get a small portable pressure gauge and inflate your tires to the correct pressure on longer rides or regular commutes.

 - Go for a ride.
 Take a pump and your pressure gauge with you.
-If you are riding on the road and notice lots of vibration, release 5 psi of pressure and try again.
-If you are riding off road and notice your tires bouncing off stones and roots, you should also release 5 psi.
+If you are riding on the road and notice lots of vibration, release five psi of pressure, and try again.
+If you are riding off-road and notice your tires bouncing off stones and roots, you should also release five psi.
 On the other hand, if you notice that your rim is hitting objects as you ride over them, you have far too little pressure in your tires.

 - Experiment with different pressures.
-If you use a GPS tracker, you can see how different tire pressure affects your speed.
+If you use a GPS tracker, you can see how different tire pressures affect your speed.
 You can ride a short section of trail many times.
-Start with a low pressure and add 5 psi each time until the tire starts bouncing off objects.
+Start with a low pressure, and add five psi each time until the tire starts bouncing off objects.
 Where did it feel best?
 Which pressure gave you the best grip in the corners?
 How does this change with different surfaces?